98emre/RAMP2_Frontend/ramp-app/README.md

+# RAMP2 Frontend
+We have developed a web application that processes an XML file containing instructions for RAMP 2, which is an assessment tool designed for a detailed analysis and evaluation of ergonomic risk factors related to manual material handling tasks.
+These tasks can increase the risk of musculoskeletal disorders.
+Manual material handling includes activities such as lifting, pushing, or pulling objects manually.
+Prolonged or frequent exposure to these risk factors can increase the likelihood of developing or exacerbating musculoskeletal disorders.

+This our web appliction where we used React with Redux and hooks for frontend.

+## Frontend Technology Stack

+Our web application is built using React, utilizing Redux for state management and leveraging hooks for an optimized user interface.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initialized with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Prerequisites

+Before diving into development, make sure you have npm installed.

+### Installation

-In the project directory, you can run:
+In the project directory, run:

+This will install all the necessary dependencies.

-### `npm start`
+### Development Mode

-Runs the app in the development mode.\
+To start the application in development mode, run:
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+This will launch the app, and you can access it in your browser at [http://localhost:3000](http://localhost:3000).
+The page will automatically reload whenever you make changes, and any lint errors will be displayed in the console.

-### `npm test`
+### Running Tests

-Launches the test runner in the interactive watch mode.\
+To execute tests in interactive watch mode, use:
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+For more information on running tests, refer to the [testing documentation](https://facebook.github.io/create-react-app/docs/running-tests).

+### Building for Production

-Builds the app for production to the `build` folder.\
+To build the application for production and generate optimized assets in the `build` folder, use:
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This process minifies the code and includes unique hashes in filenames for optimal performance.
+Your app will be ready for deployment.

+For detailed deployment instructions, please refer to the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment).

-### `npm run eject`
+### Ejecting

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note: Ejecting is a one-way operation.
+Once you eject, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you find yourself dissatisfied with the build tool and configuration choices provided by Create React App, you can choose to eject at any time.
+Ejecting copies all configuration files and transitive dependencies (such as webpack, Babel, ESLint, etc.) into your project, granting you full control over them.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+While all commands except `eject` will still work, they will now point to the copied scripts for customization.
+However, it's essential to consider that the curated feature set is well-suited for small to mid-sized deployments, and you may not need to eject unless you require extensive customization.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+To delve deeper into React and its usage, explore the [React documentation](https://reactjs.org/).
+Additionally, you can refer to the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for more information on this project's structure and advanced configurations.

+For topics such as code splitting, analyzing bundle size, creating progressive web apps, advanced configurations, and troubleshooting, please check the corresponding sections in the [Create React App documentation](https://facebook.github.io/create-react-app/docs).

+Should you encounter issues related to minification during the build process, consult the troubleshooting section on [minification](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify).

+We hope you find this documentation helpful in developing and maintaining the RAMP2 Frontend.
+If you have any further questions or need assistance, please don't hesitate to reach out to our team.

+# Author
+Emre Demirel @98emre
+Mohammed Hosin @hosin
+Johan Lindqvist @jonlin7
+Jonathan Hultin @jhulti